raystack/optimus/docs/docs/introduction.md

 # Optimus

-We're still a work in progress, so expect more documentation soon!

 Optimus is an ETL orchestration tool that helps manage warehouse resources and schedule transformation over cron interval.
 Warehouses like Bigquery can be used to create, update, read, delete different types of resources(dataset/table/standard view).
 Similarly, jobs can be SQL transformations taking inputs from single/multiple source tables executing over fixed schedule interval.
-Optimus was made from start to be extensible, which is, adding support of different kind of warehouses, transformers can be done easily.
+Optimus was made from start to be extensible, which is, adding support for different kind of warehouses, transformations and executors can be done easily.

 ## Features